Neoteroi/BlackSheep-Docs/docs/application.md

 ### on_start
-This event should be used to configure things such as new request handlers, service registered in `app.services`.
+This event should be used to configure things such as new request handlers, and service registered in `app.services`, such as database connection pools, HTTP client sessions.

 ### after_start
 This event should be used to configure things that must happen after request handlers are normalized.
 At this point, the application router contains information about actual routes handled by the web application, and routes can be inspected.
-For examples, the built-in generation of OpenAPI Documentation generates the API specification file at this point.
+For example, the built-in generation of OpenAPI Documentation generates the API specification file at this point.

 ### on_stop
 This event should be used to fire callbacks that need to happen when the application is stopped.
-For example, disposing of services that require disposal, such as DB Connection Pools, HTTP Connection Pools.
+For example, disposing of services that require disposal, such as database connection pools, HTTP client sessions using connection pools.

 ### Application life cycle